---

 };

-Walk every route file that exports unstable_instant and add locale to each sample's params:
+Walk every route file that exports `instant` and add `locale` to each sample's `params`:

 params: { locale: "en-US", handle: "__placeholder__" }

-(See "Cache Components compatibility E/F" at the top.)
+(See "Cache Components compatibility D/E" at the top.)

 After applying: